MicrosoftDocs/mesh-docs/mesh/events-guide/customize-event.md

 ### Types of customizations

 * Add objects through the **Editor** like Screenshares, Images, Videos, or Text.
-Drag and resize the these objects easily by selecting the objects and moving them around the environment.
+Drag and resize these objects easily by selecting the objects and moving them around the environment.

     :::image type="content" source="../media/mesh-event-producer-guide/customize-event-add-objects-catalog.png" alt-text="Screenshot showing the catalog of possible objects to add when customizing an event in the Mesh application.":::